dsec-capital/zorro-fix/README.md

 Start `Zorro` as usual and check if there is a plugin with the name `_FixPlugin`.
 This can be used with the `Test_FIX.c` trading script.

-The FIX session configuration for the plugin must be in `zorro_fix_client.cfg`.
-It will be copied to the `Zorro` plugin directory `%ZorroInstallDir%\Plugin` with a post build event.
+The FIX session configuration for the plugin is specified in `zorro_fix_client.cfg`.
+The file will be copied to the `Zorro` plugin directory `%ZorroInstallDir%\Plugin` with a post build event.

 ## Online Resources

-In order to parse a FIX message string there are several online parsers like
+In order to parse a FIX message string there are several online parsers such as

   - [Esprow](https://www.esprow.com/fixtools/parser.php)